tpmatthes/scroll-reaction/README.md

 Highlight the current section in your navigation, hide your header on scroll or let elements appear with beautiful CSS transitions – it’s easy with _Scroll-Reaction.js_.

+_Scroll-Reaction.js_ adds data attributes to elements when other elements become visible (after scrolling).
+You just link them together.
+It is simple, but it makes many things possible.

 # Why do I need it?

 Let’s face it: We develop a lot of single page websites these days.
 Most of them need some sort of navigation, where the current section is highlighted.
-And they need smooth scrolling, too.
+And they need smooth scrolling and animations, too.

-It can be a tedious task: It involves listening to scroll and resize events, updating DOM elements and thinking about many stress cases (e.g. unreachable sections, keyboard accessibility, reduced motion media query).
+It can be a tedious task: It involves listening to scroll and resize events, updating DOM elements and thinking about many stress cases (e.g. unreachable sections, keyboard accessibility, browser support, reduced motion media query).
 And did I mention the perfomance issues of an un-throttled callback function?

 You probably don’t want to think about that, and you don’t want to pull in a huge library either.
 Introducing _Scroll-Reaction.js_ – a tiny JavaScript library for ridiculously easy scroll effects.

 **Some benefits:**